-MM617 Political Parties and Elections (3.00 cr.)
+MM617 Voters, Campaigns, and Elections in the United States (3.00 cr.)

 Political parties are examined, both historically and in contemporary American politics, focusing on the electoral process and presidential elections.
 The origin, development, and evolution of political parties; current political parties; and the rise of the independent voter.

-MM618 Coercive Democracy and Nation-Building (3.00 cr.)
+MM618 Coercive Democracy

+and Nation-Building (3.00 cr.)